 When will my plant flower?

-Plants purchased and planted before June will bloom their first year if planted in well-prepared site and kept watered.
+Plants purchased and planted before June will bloom their first year if planted in a well-prepared site and kept watered.

 Native habitat and range